EarDebbie Kruger

 I actually worked in radio in LA for a while, and you can find out about that and all my overseas music media experiences by clicking on the logos at left.

-I presented Debbie Does Breakfast on BAY FM in Byron Bay from 1994 to 2000, except for when I was overseas.
-Click on the logo at right to find out all about my show, my favourite CDs and songs, the best reading to equip one for a well-researched music program, and which dogs were on my weekly Dog Dedication segment.
+Find out all about Debbie Does Breakfast through the years (and decades), view lists of my favourite CDs and songs, the best reading to equip one for a well-researched music program, and which dogs were on my weekly Dog Dedication segment.
 You can also view sample playlists, listen to some of my famous — and infamous — celebrity program IDs, and find out a bit more about the radio station on the eastern-most point of the Australian mainland.
-BAY FM logo

 - Top of page -